0x416c616e/dailyprogress/README.md

 * Factory reset Kindle (for reading programming-related books)
 * Backed up all data on MacBook to external hard drive (in preparation for doing a clean installation of macOS Mojave later)

+---

 ## December 24th, 2018

+* Finishing up computer stuff
+* Installed new hardware in desktop